This section covers the Models

 fourier_order: 30

-# Inner model args (key-value pairs) accepted by
+# inner model args (key-value pairs) accepted by

 # https://facebook.github.io/prophet/docs/quick_start.html#python-api